 - bismuth subsalicylate (Pepto-Bismol), which coats and protects the lining of your stomach

 Many people have the bacteria their entire lives and experience no symptoms.
 When it causes chronic gastric inflammation and remains untreated, serious complications may occur.
 These may include bleeding ulcers and stomach cancer.
 H. pylori is the main risk factor for some types of stomach cancer.

-According to the 1998 data from the CDC, eradication rates of H. pylori are when an FDA-approved antibiotic treatment is used.
-Rates are highest when antibiotics are combined with an acid reducer.
-Adding natural treatments may offer additional healing benefits.
+According to the 1998 data from the CDC, eradication rates of H. pylori are

 In the United States, doctors seldom test for H. pylori unless you have symptoms.
 If you have symptoms, call your doctor for an evaluation.
 H. pylori infection shares symptoms with other stomach conditions, such as acid reflux and GERD.
 It’s important you get the right diagnosis to make sure you’re treated correctly.